aadilmallick/my-notes-docusaurus/docs/js-cookbook/10-sockets.md

 ## Socket api

 Both apis for client and server side are pretty similar.
+On the server side, you have both the `io` and `socket` objects, while on the client you only have the individual `socket` instance.

+Here is the difference between the two:

+- `io`: represents the server's connection to all connected clients/sockets
+- `socket`: represents an individual socket from the client.

+Here are the basic methods exposed on the `io` and `socket` objects:

 - `socket.emit(channel : string, data : any)` : sends a message to the specified channel passing the data.
 THe data has to be JSON-parseable.
 - `socket.on(channel : string, cb: (...args) => any)` : listens for the message on the specified channel and runs a callback once the message is received, along with any data emitted by the sending end.